 Welcome to my university webpages.

-I am a Chancellor’s Fellow (Lecturer) in the Centre for Intelligent Infrastructure within the Department of Civil and Environmental Engineering.
+I am a Senior Lecturer in the Centre for Intelligent Infrastructure within the Department of Civil and Environmental Engineering.
 My principal research interests are improving hazard and risk evaluations for natural perils, in particular earthquakes (engineering seismology and earthquake engineering).
 Through various knowledge exchange activities (including consultancies) I seek to apply my skills in practice, e.g. as an expert within seismic hazard assessments for high-value infrastructure.
 My teaching and administrative responsibilities include being departmental exchange coordinator.

 I completed my PhD in engineering seismology in 2001 at Imperial College London, following a BSc.
 Hons (first class) in Mathematics also at Imperial College London.
 Following two years as a post-doctoral researcher at Imperial, I was a senior engineering seismologist at BRGM (French Geological Survey) from 2004 until 2015 during which time I was involved in research, public service and commercial projects in many aspects of risk evaluation for various natural perils.
 From 2009 to 2014 I was a visiting professor at the Earthquake Engineering Research Centre, University of Iceland.

 Please visit the Expertise tab for a list of my research interests and the Research tab, the Teaching tab and the Publications tab to obtain more details.
 An summary on the importance of my research for earthquake risk reduction can be read on Science Trends, a recent presentation on my research is available for view here and some introductory slides are available for free download from figshare.
-My contribution to a panel discussion on the impact of induced seismicity for the insurance industry can be viewed here.
-A recent open-access article on ground motions from large earthquakes is available for free download here.
+A recent open-access article on nomograms for seismic hazard analysis is available for free download here.

 Please feel free to contact me if you are interested in research or knowledge exchange (e.g. consultancy or Knowledge Exchange Partnerships) collaborations.
 I am particularly interested to hear from fully-funded students interested in doing a PhD under my supervision and PhD holders looking to apply for post-doctoral fellowships (e.g. Marie Skłodowska-Curie Individual Fellowships , Newton International Fellowships or Royal Academy of Engineering Research Fellowships).
 Before contacting me about PhDs please consult this page concerning applications ("How can I apply?" tab) and fees ("Fees & funding tab).
 Information on potential scholarships is available on this page (select "Postgraduate Research" in the "Level of study" drop-down menu).

 Seismic hazard assessment is not solely an academic exercise as it provides estimates of earthquake shaking to be used by engineers and decision-makers for design, retrofit and planning purposes.
-Consequently, I have been involved in a large number of consultancy projects as a seismic hazard expert.
+Consequently, I have been consultant to a large number of projects related to seismic hazard and risk.
 These have included projects related to nuclear installations in France, Switzerland, Slovenia, South Africa, Turkey and the UK, various projects concerning dams and LNG facilities in north Africa and central and eastern Asia and a project related to induced seismicity in The Netherlands.
 Please contact me if you are looking for a seismic hazard expert for your project.

 Academic / Professional qualifications